gavingreenhorn/JMDB/README.md

 - `PASSPHRASE` = only required if your SSH key is passphrase-protected (you'll also need to uncomment the setting in workflow file)
 - `DOCKER_USERNAME` = your Docker Hub username (the project is going to be made into a docker image and pushed to Docker Hub)
 - `DOCKER_USERNAME` = your Docker Hub password
-- `DB_ENGINE` = database backend that is going to be used by the project.
-Default: 'django.db.backends.postgresql'
 - `DB_HOST` = should be equal to the name of DB container in a docker-compose file.
 Default: jmdb_db
 - `DB_PORT` = port at which DB service is going to listen.
 Default: 5432
 - `DB_NAME` = database that's going to be created on DB container's deployment.
 Default: postgres
 - `DB_USER` = username of a user that's going to be created on deployment.
 - `DB_PASSWORD` = this user's password.
 *These are passed to the DB container's environment as POSTGRES_USER and POSTGRES_PASSWORD variables.
-If you're going to replace DB backend, make sure to change ENV variables in the worflow according to the requirements of new backend*
+If you're going to replace DB backend, make sure to change ENV variables in the workflow according to the requirements of new backend*
 - `SECRET` = Django's SECRET_KEY
 - `SU_NAME` = Django Superuser account created on deployment
 - `SU_EMAIL` = its email